lserra/hde/README.md

 Here you'll find out a few concepts, tips, and tricks about the Apache Hive.

-From a Data Engineer To a Data Engineer.
+From Data Engineer To Data Engineer.

 Enjoy it!